mikalv/awesome-qt-qml/README.md

 * [qtci](https://github.com/benlau/qtci) - Collection of scripts to build Qt application in command line environment.
 * [qml-gnatt](https://github.com/dinusv/qml-gantt) - QML Gantt - An efficient implementation of a gantt chart library for qml.
 * [qml-chilitags](https://github.com/chili-epfl/qml-chilitags) - QMLChilitags is a QML wrapper for the fiducial marker tracker Chilitags.
+* [phoneME-QML](https://github.com/QKit/phoneME-QML/wiki) - QML interface for phoneME, which allows you to run Java MIDlets (JaveME, MIDP).

 ## Multimedia
 * [QtAv](https://github.com/wang-bin/QtAV) - A multimedia playback framework based on Qt and FFmpeg to write a player easily.